Budgets & Cost of Attendance: D.M.D.

-Instrument Leasing: Dental students lease instruments from the college for their use in the instructional program.
-Leased instruments are sterilized, maintained, repaired and replaced under reasonable use as part of the leasing program.
-Students pay an instrument lease fee each semester which is included in Books/Supplies category of financial aid calculations.
+DMD students lease instruments from the College for their use in the instructional program.
+Leased instruments are sterilized, maintained, repaired, and replaced under reasonable use as part of the leasing program.
+You will pay an instrument lease fee each semester; this fee is included in the Books/Supplies category of the DMD COA.

-Cost of living: Fortunately, the cost of living in Gainesville, Florida is comparatively low.
-This reduces the total costs of education to Florida dental students when compared with other metropolitan areas.
+The cost of living in Gainesville, Florida is comparatively low.
+This reduces the total costs of education for Florida dental students as compared with other metropolitan areas.
 Housing, food, and transportation allowances are included in the DMD COA.
 These allowances are based on actual Gainesville-area costs.